miso-lims/walkthroughs/7-pools.md

 1. Click _Add_.
 The order will now be visible in the _Orders_ section.

 ### 7.3.1  Checking for unfulfilled orders
-The _List Orders_ page is used to decide what needs to be sequenced.
+The _Orders_ page is used to decide what needs to be sequenced.

-1. From the navigation menu, choose _List Orders_.
+1. From the navigation menu, choose _Orders_.
 1. Verify that the pool you just created is listed in the _Unfulfilled_ tab.

 Columns on this page will disappear if there are no entries (_e.g._,